Why study Music Production at BIMM Bristol?

 Thanks to the balanced mix of modules ranging from Studio Techniques to Music Industry Career Development, successful students will graduate with an enviable skill set accompanied by a strong sense of where to head next.

-And if you wish to take your studies to a more professional level, our Diploma acts as the perfect precursor to our popular BA (Hons) Degree in Music Production.
+And if you wish to take your studies to a more professional level, our Diploma acts as the perfect precursor to our degree courses, BA (Hons) Music and Sound Production and BA (Hons) Electronic Music Production.

 Bristol’s musical heritage